wuhup/obsidian-snippets/README.md

-# Obsidian Editor Left-Align CSS Snippet
+# Obsidian CSS Snippets

-A CSS snippet for Obsidian that left-aligns your editor content while maintaining the readable line length setting.
+A collection of CSS snippets for Obsidian that enhance the file explorer and editor experience.

-## What This Does

-By default, Obsidian centers your content when "Readable line length" is enabled.
-This snippet keeps the readable line width limit but aligns the content to the left side of the editor, making it easier to use the sidebar and maintaining a more traditional text editor layout.

-## Features

-- Left-aligns editor content while respecting the readable line width setting
-- Adjustable gap between the sidebar and content (default: 3rem)
-- Compatible with the Things theme's active-line indicator
-- Maintains clean, readable formatting

-## Installation
+## Snippets Included

+### 1. Folder Icons (`folder-icons.css`)

+Enhances the Obsidian file explorer with visual folder icons while preserving the default collapse/expand chevrons.

+**Features:**
+- **Distinct folder icons** - Shows different icons for open and closed folders
+- **Preserves chevrons** - Keeps the default collapse/expand chevron functionality intact
+- **Active path highlighting** - Highlights the entire folder path of the currently active note in your theme's accent color
+- **Active file highlighting** - Highlights the currently active file text in the accent color
+- **Icon color sync** - Folder icons change to accent color on hover and for active paths
+- **Indentation guide styling** - Active folder paths display custom indentation guide colors

+**Installation:**
-1. Download the `editor-left-align.css` file from this repository
+1. Download `folder-icons.css` from this repository
 2. Open your Obsidian vault folder
 3. Navigate to `.obsidian/snippets/` (create the `snippets` folder if it doesn't exist)
+4. Place the `folder-icons.css` file in the snippets folder
+5. In Obsidian, go to Settings → Appearance → CSS snippets
+6. Find "folder-icons" in the list and toggle it on

+### 2. Editor Left-Align (`editor-left-align.css`)

+Left-aligns your editor content while maintaining the readable line length setting.

+**Features:**
+- **Left-aligned content** - Aligns editor content to the left while respecting the readable line width setting
+- **Adjustable gap** - Customizable spacing between the sidebar and content (default: 3rem)
+- **Theme compatibility** - Special support for the Things theme's active-line indicator
+- **Clean formatting** - Maintains readable, professional appearance

+**Installation:**
+1. Download `editor-left-align.css` from this repository
+2. Open your Obsidian vault folder
+3. Navigate to `.obsidian/snippets/` (create the `snippets` folder if it doesn't exist)
 4. Place the `editor-left-align.css` file in the snippets folder
 5. In Obsidian, go to Settings → Appearance → CSS snippets
 6. Find "editor-left-align" in the list and toggle it on

-## Customization
+**Requirements:**
+- "Readable line length" setting enabled in Settings → Editor

+**Customization:**

-You can adjust the gap between your sidebar and content by modifying the CSS variable in the snippet:
+You can adjust the gap between your sidebar and content by modifying the CSS variable:

 ```css
 :root {